MicrosoftDocs/Viva/Viva/People in Viva/introducing-org-explorer.md

 ## Removing Org Explorer

 You can turn off Org Explorer by contacting Microsoft support.
-To contact support, you can use in-app support in Outlook for desktop or the Microsoft 365 admin center.
+To contact support, you can use in-app support in Outlook for desktop or the Microsoft 365 admin center (see sections below).

 Note: When Org Explorer is disabled users will still see the app icon in Outlook.
 If a user selects the app in Outlook, a message will indicate that Org Explorer is disabled.